xRmg/pi-cluster/docs/scratchpad.md

 # Notes

+Prepare hardware
+* create sd card with raspbian
+* create ssh file in boot directory
+* if applicable create a wpa_supplicant file

 First steps - provisioning with ansible.

-Can you make a playbook that has 'commandline parameters'
+Can you make a playbook that has 'commandline parameters'?

 * change hostname
 * Install keys